-While we probably all feel a pang of regret when we see a place of worship converted into trendy homes like the 19th century chapel opposite Hampton Court or the Leeds church set to be converted into 175 apartments, it can be inevitable.
+While we probably all feel a pang of regret when we see a place of worship converted into trendy homes like the 19th century chapel opposite Hampton Court1 or the plans to convert a Leeds church2 into 175 apartments in the teeth of local opposition, it can be inevitable.

 Keeping old Church buildings in good repair as active churches is a big challenge, especially the picturesque historic churches such as we see on Christmas cards, which is why we often see ‘progress signs’ for building renovation funds.